SteamDatabase/FileDetectionRuleSets/KNOWN_UNDETECTIONS.md

 Stencyl is based on Adobe AIR(?) so it does not give any signal on it's own.

+### Twine

+Twine games just have the same files as any other Chromium framework app.

 ## The following SDKs are known to be undetected by our heurestics

 ### Havok